 Is it a stool or a peculiar table?
 It could be used as either but in fact its a double chapati stand, beautifully carved with intricate designs and some mirror work on the bridge between the two halves.
 A classic example of the Indian love of creating decorative beauty whenever possible.
 A lovely piece.

 Here's a pleasing collection of three separate chapati stands, each one different and individually carved.
 They make great stands for a small lamp.

 These magnificent carved wooden horses were probably part of a doorway.
 They stand about a metre tall and are a classic image that you might see in old havelis in Rajasthan.
 These days fewer and fewer families live in havelis, the big houses that could house several generations of an extended family, all living in rooms that lead from balconies surrounding a central courtyard.

 They're standing next to a double size carved wooden Khyber Bed.
 We have one remaining double size Kandahar Bed for sale.

 If there are four animals you associate with Rajasthan they are the horse, the camel, the elephant and the peacock - OK, I know a peacock's a bird.
 But you get the idea.
 We've had the horse, the next item is a carved panel with peacocks and elephants.

-This carved five arched panel makes a decorative front piece to a shrine.
+This carved five arched panel, now out of stock, makes a decorative front piece to a shrine.
 Or it could make an interesting mirror or from for a collection of photos.
 It also looks great just as it is, especially against a dark French blue wall.

 The next items are in the realms of the sublime, first a very finely carved peacock panel.
 This is a classic Indian design which I've also seen in stone form in Nepal.
 This is a museum quality piece, the carving is beautifully executed, the detail is very fine.
 The peacock's tail is opened out in full splendour and the whole piece is full of other birds, animals and mythical figures crowned by a fierce demon figure called Yama.